-Blue Ridge School invites all parents to attend our annual Title I Meeting in December to review and revise this parent and family engagement policy, as well as the school wide plan, our school-parent compact, and the family engagement budget.
+Blue Ridge School invites all parents to attend our annual Title I Meeting in October to review and revise this parent and family engagement policy, as well as the school wide plan, our school-parent compact, and the family engagement budget.
 Additionally, parent input and comments regarding this plan are welcome during the school year through written form turned in to the main office.
 The plan is posted on our school website for parents to view and submit feedback throughout the year.
 All parent feedback received during the year will be used to revise the plan for the next school year.
-Parents and family members can also give feedback during PTO meetings, Family Nights, and School Council meetings during the school year including our annual PTO Open House.
+Parents and family members can also give feedback during Parent-Teacher school meetings, Family Nights, and School Council meetings during the school year.

 All students participating in the Title I, Part A program, and their families are encouraged and invited to fully participate in the opportunities described in this plan.
 Blue Ridge School will provide full opportunity for the participation of parents and family members with limited English, with disabilities, and of migratory children.

 DISTRICT GOALS: Increase the percentage, by 6%, of students scoring at proficient or above in the core content areas as measured by Georgia Milestones End of Grade and End of Course assessments.